![]() |

 KillTheCan.org

-- Type Forum: A website and message board forum dedicated exclusively to helping those addicted to smokeless tobacco break free.
+- Mission: A website and message board forum dedicated exclusively to helping those addicted to smokeless tobacco break free.
 The forum strongly advocates abrupt nicotine cessation but provides support for all programs including NRTs.
-Its 7 founders chewed for over 100 years collectively and now represent over 10 collective years of cessation.
-There is no cost to the program and no solicitations are made.

 - Membership Requirements: Registration, which requires a working e-mail address